tzcytpm/pl-comms-web/docs/config.md

         }
     }
     ```
-4. `widget_build_url`: Optional URL to have PL Comms make a request to when a user presses the voice/video call buttons in the app,
+4. `widget_build_url`: Optional URL to have privateLINE Comms make a request to when a user presses the voice/video call buttons in the app,
    if a call would normally be started by the action.
 The URL will be called with a `roomId` query parameter to identify the room
    being called in.
 The URL must respond with a JSON object similar to the following:
     ```json